Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Instagram

-On the other hand, creating a mood is achieved through the amateur look.
+On the other hand, the amateur look creates a mood.
 This is where you have a color cast in your photos.
-If under fluorescent light, they may look green.
-While inside with incandescent lamps, you have an orange effect.
+If they are under fluorescent light, they may look green.
+While inside with incandescent lamps, they have an orange effect.

 If you mix flash with the available light, you may have proper light on the objects closest to the camera, and then the background shifts.